spf13/viper/README.md

 * setting defaults
 * reading from json, toml and yaml config files
 * reading from environment variables
-* reading from remote config systems (Etcd or Consul)
+* reading from remote config systems (Etcd or Consul), watching changes
 * reading from command line flags
+* reading from buffer
 * setting explicit values

 It can be thought of as a registry for all of your applications